jennifermulder/explore/README.md

 ## Planned Enhancements
-User's ability to add the searched hike to a personal list of saved hikes with local storage
+User's ability to add the searched hike to a personal list of saved hikes with local storage Also the user can decide the difficulty of the walk that he wants to do, per example: length, altitude, weather conditions, ratings, and more...

 ## Contribution
-Created by Nathan McAnally, Mario Molina, Jennifer Mulder, and Sparsh Patwa
+Created by Nathan McAnally, Mario Viana, Jennifer Mulder, and Sparsh Patwa